Zenlua/Overlayfs/module/log.md

 + Report: [Telegram](https://t.me/toolmod)

+#### V1.3

++ Move home to /data/overlayfs
++ Remove the backup feature because from this version only deleting the module will cause data loss, updates will remain the same
++ Remove vip mount feature
++ Fix some inactivity errors
++ Note that from 1.2 to 1.3 there will be no backup, please switch manually.

 #### V1.2

 + Added bootloop drum feature, waiting time 2 minutes 120 seconds, Timeout automatically turns off the overlayfs module